Cynthia Wade: Work

-In 1999, Wade's personal documentary Grist for the Mill aired on Cinemax.
+lIn 1999, Wade's personal documentary Grist for the Mill aired on Cinemax.

 In 2003, Wade directed and produced Shelter Dogs, a documentary about the animal welfare system in the United States and the ethics of animal euthanasia.
 For this film she won the Grand Prize at the Director's View Film Festival, the Audience Award at the Newport International Film Festival, the Best of the Fest award at the Northampton Film Festival and the Audience Award at the Orinda Film Festival.
 It was the 2004 debut special for HBO's series America Undercover.

 In 2007, Wade directed and shot Freeheld, a documentary telling the story of terminally ill New Jersey police officer Laurel Hester.
 Hester came to public attention when she appealed to her local authorities to change the policy that prevented her female domestic partner from receiving pension benefits upon Hester's death.
 While filming Freeheld, Wade spent time living with Hester and her partner Stacie Andree in New Jersey.
 The film won 16 film awards including the Special Jury Prize in Short Filmmaking at the 2007 Sundance Film Festival, a Special Jury Prize at the Seattle International Film Festival, the Audience Award at the Boston Independent Film Festival, the Audience Award at L.A.
 Outfest.
-Wade and Producer Vanessa Roth won the Academy Award for Best Documentary (Short Subject) at the 80th Academy Awards for Freeheld in 2008.
+Wade and producer Vanessa Roth won the Academy Award for Best Documentary (Short Subject) at the 80th Academy Awards for Freeheld in 2008.

 In 2008 and 2009 Wade directed the documentary Living the Legacy: The Untold Story of Milton Hershey School at Milton Hershey School in Hershey, Pennsylvania, one of several films she has made for schools and non profit organizations.
 It aired on the Sundance Channel and the Independent Film Channel.

 In January 2010, Wade's documentary Born Sweet, about a Cambodian boy who is poisoned with arsenic, had its World Premiere at the 2010 Sundance Film Festival where it was awarded Honorable Mention; it won 14 additional film festival awards, including prizes at Aspen, Palm Springs and the Hamptons Film Festivals.

 In 2011, Wade was Documentary Director for the Prime Time Emmy-Winning Sesame Street TV special "Growing Hope Against Hunger", about food insecurity in America, as told through four children's eyes in different parts of the country.

 In 2013, Wade was nominated for her second Academy Award for her HBO documentary Mondays at Racine.
 The documentary won 4 festival awards and an IDA Award Nomination.

 In 2014, during an event at the Sundance Film Festival, Wade released her short film "Selfie" in conjunction with the Sundance Institute and Dove (soap) dealing with how social media is changing the way women define beauty.
 "Selfie" is an installment of the 'Dove Campaign for Real Beauty.